Mosope20/weather_api/README.md

 ```bash
 node app.js
 ```
-### 🎉 The application should now be running, and you can use it to encrypt and decrypt messages.
+### 🌤️🌤️The application should now be running, and you can use it to fetch weather information for specified locations.

 ---

 ## 📡 API Endpoints
 - GET /city: Input the name of the city for which you want to retrieve weather information.
+- Kindly visit [openweathermap](https://openweathermap.org/current) to access the full data retrived from their API.
+Feel free to edit the data you send out to your endpoint.

 ---